mckellwoodland/gan_anom_detect/README.md

 # gan_anom_detect
-Official Repository for the paper "Generative Modeling for Anomaly Detection in Radiological Applications"
+Official Repository for the paper "Generative Modeling for Anomaly Detection in Radiological Imaging: Case Studies in Model Failure Detection Interpretability and Large-Scale Data Curation".

 # Dependencies